BiodiversityDataScienceCorp/2024_Group2/README.md

 Coast\
 `mlucifugusFutureSdmOrAz.jpg` - Future SDM limited to only the West Coast\
-`occurrenceMap.png` - First version of the occurrence map included countries that were not meant to be included\
 `occurrenceMapv2.png` - Final version of the occurrence map

 ### 📜 Src